Anupam-dagar/baileys/docs/tutorial.md

 ## Directory Structure

-You can use the following commands to setup the directory structure.
+Set up the directory structure with the following commands:

 ```bash
 mkdir config